MarcoBetti1/GenDoc/project-goal.md

    - How frequently should documentation be regenerated to stay current?
 Not needed for first version
    - What signals will trigger updates (commits, releases, manual requests)?
 Not needed for first version
    - How will we handle versioning and historical records of documentation?
 Not needed for first version

-## Immediate Next Steps
-- Prioritize the strategic questions and identify the research needed to answer each.
-- Draft an initial roadmap that sequences discovery, prototyping, and rollout phases.